 There is no way to fix rancidity after it develops -- the best cure is prevention.
 When the inevitable happens, here are some ways to deal with rancid soap or fat --

-The best test for rancidity is your nose, not your eyes.
-Soap will often smell slightly musty and "off" well before it develops spots or turns orange.
+The best tests for rancidity is your nose followed by your eyes.
+Soap will often smell slightly musty or "off" well before it develops spots or turns orange.
 Some people say rancid soap smells like old crayons.

 Rancidity on bar soap is not exactly "contagious," but contamination that may trigger rancidity can be spread from bar to bar.
 It is best to store and handle rancid bars separately from good bars.
 This will prevent any surface contamination from being transferred.

 If soap becomes rancid over most or all of the bar, it should be discarded.
-I doubt it will hurt anyone to bathe with it, but the rancid odor is unpleasant and will linger on the skin.
+I doubt it will hurt anyone to bathe with it, but the rancid odor is unpleasant and the odor can linger on the skin.

 If liquid soap smells rancid, it is best to discard the soap.
 Unlike bar soap, you cannot cut out the bad spots.

 If fat becomes rancid, either discard it or wash it.
-Do not soap with rancid fat -- rancid smelling fat makes rancid smelling soap.
+Do not soap with smelly fat.
+Rancid-smelling fat makes rancid smelling soap.

-Method 1. "...Wash your oil with a brine made of 1 part salt to 10 parts of 180-degree [F / 80C] water.
+Method 1. "...Wash your oil with a brine made of 1 part salt to 10 parts of 180-degree water.
 You should have equal parts of water to oil.
 Stir vigorously until it looks cloudy, then allow it to separate.
-Pour off the oil with a gravy separator and throw away the brine...."
-Source...
+Pour off the oil with a gravy separator and throw away the brine....."
+(2,4)

 Method 2.
 Make a 10% brine solution (1 part salt to 9 parts water).
 Mix one part of this brine to about three parts oil.
 Heat to to 160F / 70C.
 Stir the mixture at 60 revolutions per minute for 1 hour, let the mixture sit quietly for 6 hours, and then separate the brine from the fat.
-Source: A. Y. Girgis.
-Production of high quality castile soap from high rancid olive oil.
-Grasas y Aceites, 54:3 (2003), pg 226-233.
+(3)

 This washing step can be repeated several times if needed.
 If the odor is still objectionable after two or three washings, the fat is probably not salvageable.